blbadger/blbadger.github.io/julia-sets.md

 ## Julia sets

-A Julia (named after Gaston Julia) set is the boundary of the sets of unbounded and bounded iterates of the family of functions
+A Julia (named after G. Julia) set is the boundary of the sets of unbounded and bounded iterates of the family of functions

 $$
 f_a(x) = x^2 + a